rkgofiitk/academic-issues.github.io/Topics/kotaSuicides.md

 operate under the tight control of state governments.
 All regional parties ruling the state governments work with a single-point agenda to fill the party's coffers.
 Even a tiny political party controls enough resources to establish 5-10 IITs.
 They are in the business of retaining power by "hook or crook."
-The meddling of governments and parties in the affairs of universities is obnoxiously violent, and they often resort to stifling saner voices by blocking the flow of funds to universities.
+The meddling of governments and parties in the affairs of universities is often obnoxiously violent, and they often resort to stifling saner voices by blocking the flow of funds to universities.
 Student unions are highly politicized.
 Clearing such a mess is beyond herculean unless universities compartmentalize their operations.
-Politics has deep roots in HSS and subjects where placements take time.
+Politics has set deep roots in HSS and the subjects where [placements figures are abysmal]().
 I would recommend five sets of universities:

 - Universities for Engineering and science